-Every U.S. state has specific rules that dictate who can be held liable when an intoxicated person causes injury to another.
-In every state, an injured person may be able to seek damages directly from the intoxicated person after an alcohol-related accident -- such as a DUI car crash, for example.
-In some states, the injured person may also be able to file what is known as a "dram shop” claim.
-These claims are filed against a bar, store, or other establishment that sold to an intoxicated person.
-(Historical note: these laws are called “dram shop” laws because alcohol was traditionally sold by a unit of measure called a “dram.”)
+Every U.S. state has specific rules that dictate who can be held liable when an intoxicated person causes an injury to another person.
+In every state, an injured person can seek damages directly from the intoxicated person after an alcohol-related accident, such as a DUI car crash.
+And, in some states, the injured person might also be able to file what is known as a "dram shop" or "social host liability" claim against the person or business that provided the alcohol leading to the wrongdoer's intoxication.

 In this article, we'll look at dram shop law and social host liability in the District of Columbia.

 Unlike many states, Washington D.C. doesn't have a statute that explicitly covers third-party liability for alcohol-related incidents.
 However, D.C. courts have said that an alcohol vendor (such as a restaurant or bar) can be held liable for the actions of a drunken patron in certain circumstances.
 These circumstances include, illegally selling alcohol to a patron who is:

 Here's an example of D.C.'s dram shop law at work.
 Suppose that Dale goes to Rosie's Restaurant and Bar to have a few drinks.
 He begins slurring his speech, and when he tries to walk to the bathroom, he stumbles several times.
 Despite noting these behaviors, the bartender continues to serve Dale alcohol.
 On this second trip to the bathroom, Dale stumbles into Penny and knocks her down a flight of stairs, injuring her.